 Before you can test that the licencing works and keep playing your game on your devices, you will need to upload an APK of the project as an Alpha or an Internal Test build.
 To do this, you should first fill in the minimum required details for your app listing on the console, shown in the following image:

-Once those three sections are completed, you then need to go to the section App Releases and click the Manage Alpha (or the Manage Internal Test) text.
+Some of these sections require you to upload an APK first, so go to the section App Releases and click the Manage Alpha (or the Manage Internal Test) text.
 On the next page you want to create a New Alpha/Test Release.

 IMPORTANT!
 At this point you will be asked if you want to use Google Play App Signing for your game.
-You should select OPT-OUT for this, as it is not compatible with the extension:
+You should select CONTINUE for this, as it is required for the extension to work:

-Once the app is live as an Alpha on the Play store, you should be able to run the game now from GameMaker Studio 2 on your Android device and the previous message about retrying or buying will not be shown, indicating that the project has been licensed correctly.
+Once the app is live as an Alpha on the Play store, you should delete any test APK's created by GameMaker Studio 2 that are on your device, and then download the version from the Google Play Store.
+This should be run once to ensure that licencing is working as required.
+You should be able to run the game now from GameMaker Studio 2 on your Android device and the previous message about retrying or buying will not be shown, indicating that the project has been licensed correctly.

 Note: if you still get the licensing warning message, make sure that the email used to register the device is part of the defined Testers (as a developer your email should be automatically added).